LukeGrahamLandry/franca/docs/backend.md

 over that difference, so if you're fine with that dependency you can just use the Relocatable output format and everything should "just work" like it would in C. Otherwise, you need to supply the library name along with the symbol name for any imports.
-That library name probably is in the form of a file path that is different for each target platform.
-Good luck.
+Ideally, the library name would be in the form of a file path that is different for each target platform and the frontend would be resoponsible for handling that but currently the backend has special support for handling macOS frameworks hacked in.

 For jitting, we don't do anything special to help with imports.
 The frontend is expected to call dlopen or whatever and just pass